s-hiroshi/UITable/README.md

 You install npm packages topmost project directory.

-* 1. Install Babel, Browserify in order to compile ES 2015 and use ES Modules.
+1. Install Babel, Browserify in order to compile ES2015 and use ES Modules.
-* 2. Install Mocha, etc in order to Unit Test.
+2. Install Mocha, etc in order to Unit Test.

 ```